Make-School-Courses/CS-2.1-Trees-Sorting/topics/Heaps.md

 - Annotate methods with complexity analysis of running time and space (memory)

 ### Stretch Challenges
-- Implement priority queue with binary search tree
+- Implement stack with priority queue (Hint: this is simple if you use priority values cleverly)
-- Implement stack with priority queue
+- Implement double-ended priority queue with binary search tree (allow access to min and max item)
-- Generalize binary heap with min or max initialization option
+- Create a generic `BinaryHeap` class with an initialization option to choose min or max heap order

 [priority queue]: https://en.wikipedia.org/wiki/Priority_queue